• DE

 Working Area

 Integrated analysis of sedimentary and tectonic inventory of basins and reservoirs.
-Reserves evaluation and assessment of field development plans.
-Technology transfer for subsurface decarbonization projects.
+Development and evaluation of strategies for the decarbonization of energy systems with a focus on the emerging hydrogen economy.
 Decision processes in integrated teams.

 Methods

-Mapping of geological parameters relevant for exploration combined with integrated risk assessment through the rigid application of play-based exploration principles.
-Statistical analysis for the commercial evaluation of project portfolios.
+Mapping of geological parameters relevant for exploration combined with integrated risk assessment through the application of play-based exploration principles.
+Competence development through interactive “real-life” case histories.

 Homepage